Prep time: 30 minutes

 Scotch Bonnet puree, to taste (see below)

 1. First, make the vinaigrette.
-Heat water, add saffron and once it starts to boil mix in all ingredients, then turn off heat.
+Heat 2 ounces of water over medium-high, add saffron and once it comes to a boil mix in all ingredients, then turn off heat.
 Pour over slaw.

 2. Next, make the garlic confit: Peel the heads of garlic and add just enough olive oil to cover.
 Cook at low temp until soft, then purée.
 Store, and add spoonfuls to any dish for a mellow garlic flavor.